1 Part Course |

 Capital Gains & Inheritance Tax - Recent & Planned Changes

-Using practical examples, case studies and insights, become proficient in the latest tax changes and how they affect your clients
+Using practical examples, case studies and insights, you will become proficient in the latest tax changes and how they affect your clients.

 Close-up of the petals of a purple daisy flower

-A half-day course presented in a virtual class from 09:30am to 1:00pm UK Time
+A half-day CGT course and Inheritance training presented in a virtual class

 pdf Download: Course Outline